PlatONnetwork/platon.py/docs/examples.rst

 Advanced example: Fetching all token transfer events
 ----------------------------------------------------

-In this example, we show how to fetch all events of a certain event type from the Ethereum blockchain.
+In this example, we show how to fetch all events of a certain event type from the Platon blockchain.
 There are three challenges when working with a large set of events:

 * How to incrementally update an existing database of fetched events

 * How to deal with interruptions in long running processes

-* How to deal with `eth_getLogs` JSON-RPC call query limitations
+* How to deal with `platon_getLogs` JSON-RPC call query limitations

-* How to handle Ethereum minor chain reorganisations in (near) real-time data
+* How to handle Platon minor chain reorganisations in (near) real-time data

-eth_getLogs limitations
+platon_getLogs limitations
 ~~~~~~~~~~~~~~~~~~~~~~~

-Ethereum JSON-RPC API servers, like Geth, do not provide easy to paginate over events, only over blocks.
+Platon JSON-RPC API servers, like Gplaton, do not provide easy to paginate over events, only over blocks.
 There's no request that can find the first block with an event or how many events occur within a range of blocks.
-The only feedback the JSON-RPC service will give you is whether the `eth_getLogs` call failed.
+The only feedback the JSON-RPC service will give you is whether the `platon_getLogs` call failed.

 In this example script, we provide two kinds of heurestics to deal with this issue.
 The script scans events in a chunk of blocks (start block number - end block number).
 Then it uses two methods to find how many events there are likely to be in a block window:

 * Dynamically set the block range window size, while never exceeding a threshold (e.g., 10,000 blocks).

-* In the case `eth_getLogs` JSON-PRC call gives a timeout error, decrease the end block number and try again with a smaller block range window.
+* In the case `platon_getLogs` JSON-PRC call gives a timeout error, decrease the end block number and try again with a smaller block range window.

 Example code